Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Windows.md

-# How to create a Chia Asset Token (CAT)
+# CAT creation tutorial (Windows)

-This tutorial is for users of Windows.
+This tutorial is for creating Chia Asset Tokens (CATS) on Windows.
 The equivalent Linux/MacOS tutorial can be found [here](https://www.chialisp.com/docs/tutorials/CAT_Launch_Process_Linux_MacOS "Chia Asset Token tutorial for Linux and MacOs users").

 Contents: